seungjun-green/drawings-SwiftUI/README.md

 # drawings-SwiftUI

-## This is a Xcode project which is collection of drwaings drawn with SwiftUI:
+## Collection of drwaings drawn with SwiftUI:

 ### Flag of the United States